Siphon880gh/devbrain/Cross-Platform - React Native/React Native Deploy - Web.md

 By default the bundle and index.html refers to asset files relative to the domain "/...js"

 You have to set the public path at two places.
+For example, if your dist folder will be renamed on your server as a the "wengs-app" folder such that the URL would be https://wengindustries.com/wengs-app

 #### App.json

 You can set the public path at: `app.json`

     "experiments": {
-      "baseUrl": "/mixo"
+      "baseUrl": "/wengs-app"
     }

-Bad instructions online:
+& Btw there are bad instructions online regarding app.json:
 - There are unofficial online instructions about adding settings to `app.json` or `app.config.json`.
 What worked for me was app.json.
 - There are also unofficial online instructions and outdated ChatGPT instructions to use `expo.web.publicPath`, however Expo has quietly removed that in favor for `expo.experiments.baseUrl`.

 #### Webpack